gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // Warning: (ae-internal-missing-underscore) The name "recordedBackend" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function recordedBackend(index: RecordingIndex, config?: RecordedBackendConfig): IAnalyticalBackend;
+export function recordedBackend(index: RecordingIndex, config?: RecordedBackendConfig, capabilities?: BackendCapabilities): IAnalyticalBackend;

 // Warning: (ae-internal-missing-underscore) The name "RecordedBackendConfig" should be prefixed with an underscore because the declaration is marked as @internal
 //